Public Policy & Advocacy

-CAFCA and Connecticut’s Community Action Agency (CAA) Network is committed to advocating for public policies that advance social justice and economic opportunity for all.
+CAFCA and Connecticut’s Community Action Agencies (CAAs) are committed to advocating for public policies that advance social justice and economic opportunity for all.

 We believe everyone deserves the opportunity to realize their potential and fully participate in society, the economy, and their community.

 “Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.”

 CAFCA collaborates with local, state, and federal community partners to help address the causes and conditions of poverty.
 We advocate for and support the following :

 Providing support for both children and their families as a whole is key in helping to ensure positive and improved mental, social, emotional, educational, and developmental outcomes, and in reducing the achievement gap.

 Access to high-quality, early childhood care and education programs like Head Start and school readiness is essential in helping to break the cycle of poverty .